 Additionally, the "Perchloroethylene (Perc) Dry Cleaner Industry-Wide Risk Assessment" was never finalized; however, on January 25, 2007, the California Air Resources Board (CARB) approved amendments to the Dry Cleaning Air Toxic Control Measure (ATCM) and adopted requirements for Perc manufacturers and distributors.
 These amendments will over time phase out dry cleaning machines that use perchloroethylene by January 1, 2023.
-Since this ATCM's adoption the MDAQMD has phased out over 37 dry cleaning machines that used perchloroethylene.
-To date, there is only one dry cleaning machine that use perchloroethylene that remains in service.
+Since this ATCM's adoption the MDAQMD has phased out over 39 dry cleaning machines that used perchloroethylene.
 Most of these dry cleaning machines have been replaced with an alternative cleaning solvent that has little to no known toxicity associated with their use.